 Unlike business owners, freelancers, and other people earning variable incomes who can adjust their rates or increase productivity, most fixed-salary workers don't have that luxury.
 This is where a side hustle comes in.

-You can choose from many side hustles, but make sure that it wouldn’t affect your day job.
+You can choose from many side hustles, but make sure it would be fine with your day job.
 Since we live in the Internet age, finding a second or third source of income is simpler.

 If you have a knack for writing, you can be a content writer on the side.
 If you like photography, you can sell your photos online.
-If you like editing video content, you can be a video editor online.
+If you like editing video content, you can be an online video editor.
 Your side hustle may be one Google away.